Rekamsharonrose/eventmanagementsystem/README.md

 4.The project was deployed using the github pages and tested it.

-5.After that I logged in to my azure account and created azure storage account.
+5.After that I logged into my azure account and open a create resource and click on web app to create a web app service.

-6.After that I have created a container with blob storage and uploaded my project code into the container.

-7.After that I started my static web sevice and deployed my website on azure static web services.

-8.Finally my website was deployed on the azure web services and ready to use...
+6.After completing of deployment process click on go to resource.

+7.Then go to deployment centre and select code from your preffered source.

+8.select your authorize github account,and select your organization,repository,branch.

+9.Then after performing some github actions if any error occur ,then build and deploy where the action occured.

+10.If deployment status is success then go to overview and start your web app service and  click on browse then the output will be displayed.